kubernetes/kops/docs/networking.md

 The networking options determines how the pod and service networking is implemented and managed.

-Kubernetes Operations (kops) currently supports 4 networking modes:
+Kubernetes Operations (kops) currently supports 3 networking modes:

 * `kubenet` Kubernetes native networking via a CNI plugin.
 This is the default.
 * `cni` Container Network Interface(CNI) style networking, often installed via a Daemonset.
-* `classic` Kubernetes native networking, done in-process.
 * `external` networking is done via a Daemonset.
 This is used in some custom implementations.

 ### Specifying network option for cluster creation